cortoproject/corto/README.md

 [![Coverity](https://scan.coverity.com/projects/3807/badge.svg)](https://scan.coverity.com/projects/3807) [![Join the chat at https://gitter.im/cortolang/corto](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/cortoproject/corto?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 # Background
-Integrating different products and technologies is often a major part of product development and it slows down innovation.
+Integrating different products and technologies is often a major part of product development where it slows down innovation.
 Sometimes it is a bump in the road, and sometimes it is a 4000ft mountain that must be climbed.
 There are companies that make lots of money from selling products that solve the integration problem.

-We believe time and money are better spent on innovation, not integration, and that the only way to bring down the cost of integration is large-scale collaboration.
-We also believe that what is needed to kickstart this innovation is an independent, open source, liberally licensed framework that offers a structured approach to 1) sharing projects and 2) sharing data between projects.
+We believe time and money are better spent on innovation, not integration, and that the only way to reduce the cost of integration is large-scale collaboration.
+We also believe that to kickstart this innovation we need an independent, open source, liberally licensed framework that offers a structured approach to 1) sharing projects and 2) sharing data between projects.

 That is why, for the past 5 years, we have been working on Corto.